Paramedic Program Development and History

 Additional EMS educational offerings have been developed in 2007-2008 to include PAR 3110- Critical Care Transport, PAR 3120-Tactical EMS, PAR 4110-Topics in EMS Operations and PAR 4120-Topics in EMS Education.
 These will become part of a future EMS Minor, Bachelor's and or "leg" of the Bachelors of Integrated studies (BIS) degree.
 In 2011, several lower division "2000" courses were approved were approved as upper division "3000 - 4000" courses which now allows paramedic to be a functional leg of the BIS degree.

 In 2012, the EC&R program successfully graduated 8 international students from Saudi Arabia, 7 who completed the National Registry Exam on first attempt and will return to work in their county.
-Starting Academic Year 2013 all full time faculty will possess National Registry Certification and either Bachelors or Masters Degrees.
+Starting Academic Year 2013 all full time faculty possess National Registry Certification and either Bachelors or Masters Degrees.
+In 2014 the EC&R department received a generous grant allowing construction of an indoor "Simbulance" with high fidelity video recording.

 Paramedic Program Goals as Defined by CAAHEP/CoAEMSP National Accreditation: